 Your doctor intends to remove tissue from your body, not because you’re necessarily ill, but because biopsy is a very accurate method for analyzing unusual growths or other suspicious tissue.
-Because it provides such accurate diagnostic information, biopsy is an important diagnostic tool in the fight against cancer.
+Because it provides such accurate diagnostic information, a biopsy is an important diagnostic tool in the fight against cancer.

 In your case, you have a suspicious lump or other tissue which needs to be examined.
 It may have been felt by you or your doctor… or spotted using other diagnostic tools such as x-ray.

-Usually, a thickening or lump turns out to be benign, or harmless, and often requires no treatment.
+Usually, a thickening or lump turns out to be benign, or harmless and often requires no treatment.
 In some cases, lumps are malignant tumors, caused by the growth of cancerous cells.
 These growths need to be treated as rapidly as possible…